 The Precinct 7-9 Environmental Rehabilitation Plan was submitted to Economic Development Queensland on 22 September 2020 and was approved in August 2021.
 Civil construction commenced in December 2020.
-The first plan of subdivision has not yet been registered.
+The first plan of subdivision in Precinct 7 occurred in July 2021.

-Precinct 10-12 (Stage 5)
+Precinct 10 - 12 (Stage 5)

 The Precinct 10-12 Environmental Rehabilitation Plan was submitted to Economic Development Queensland on 22 June 2018 and was approved on 13 May 2019.
 Civil construction commenced in Precinct 10-12 on 31 July 2018.
+The first plan of subdivision in Precincts 10-12 occurred on 20 March 2019.
+Civil subdivision works are continuing.